 Conservation of matter is represented in balanced chemical equations.
 A coefficient indicates the relative number of particles involved in the reaction.
 (CH.3)

-When two elements combine with each other to form two or more compounds, the ratios of the masses of one element that combines with the fixed mass of the other are simple whole numbers (Law of Multiple Proportions). (a)

-Empirical and molecular formulas are used to show the chemical composition of a compound.
-Both of these are useful in determining the formula of a substance based on the mass of the elements of an unknown substance. (a)

 The products formed in a chemical reaction have different properties than the original reactants. (c)

 Chemical formulas are used to represent compounds.
 Subscripts represent the relative number of each type of atom in a molecule or formula unit. (a)